Irreligion in France: 20th century

 In 1905, the law on the Separation of the State and the Church was passed, establishing state secularism in the country and preventing interaction between religious communities and the government, except through religious organizations.

 Following the wars, atheists and secular humanists became increasingly involved in defining and interpreting the existence of humanity and the individual, among them being existentialist writer and philosopher Jean-Paul Sartre.

 21st century

-The 21st century, beginning with the advent of the American-led War on Terror, has enlivened the debate over the issue of religious liberty, expression and atheistic rationalism in France.
+The 21st century, beginning with the advent of the American-led war on terror, has enlivened the debate over the issue of religious liberty, expression and atheistic rationalism in France.

 To this day, the GOdF (Grand Orient de France) Masonic organization maintains a strongly secular stance in the public eye and has been frequently accused of a strong anti-Christian position by Roman Catholic apologists and clergy.

 Former president François Hollande is an atheist with a Catholic upbringing.
 President Emmanuel Macron is agnostic, although he converted to Catholicism as a teenager.
-Mayor of Paris Anne Hidalgo is an open and outspoken atheist.
+Former mayor of Paris Anne Hidalgo is an open and outspoken atheist.